 - 2) The existing topography indicates that this site naturally drains down the bluff to the beach.
-The proposed drainge plan describes diverting all of the site runoff down 23rd Avenue, a private road. to a storm drain system in East Cliff Drive.
+The proposed drainge plan describes diverting all of the site runoff down 23rd Avenue, a private road, to a storm drain system in East Cliff Drive.
 Please submit an analysis of the entire diversion path demonstrating that the path is adequate to handle the diverted runoff.
-The path should be analyzed for adequate design capacity, and overflow as described in the County Design Criteria.
-Who maintains the drainage facilities on 23rd Avenue? - 3) This project should minimize proposed impervious areas and mitigate for storm water quantity and quality impacts on site. - 4) What is the extent of the upstream area draining to this site?
+The path should be analyzed for adequate design capacity, and overflow as described in the County Design Criteria Who maintains the drainage facilities on 23rd Avenue? - 3) This project should minimize proposed impervious areas and mitigate for storm water quantity and quality impacts on site. - 4) What is the extent of the upstream area draining to this site?
 The drainage plan should accommodate upstream runoff.

-Additional site specific comments may be required in the building application stage.
+Additional site specific comments may be required in the building application stage and plans dated 4/21/05 from Mid Coast Engineers has been recieved.
+Please address the following: